JDanielRC/Snakes/snakes/ARCHITECTURE.md

 # GoSnake

-Concurrent Snake Game in go.
+Concurrent Snake Game in go, In this game we have two messages or conditions of winning or losing, We have the collision of snakes on us and therefore the ability to win by killing them all

 ## Architecture
 **Ebiten library**